npalomin/streetspace_dataset_ldn/README.md

 The new street level data introduced here can yield important insights for street research, planning and design.

-Under the coronavirus emergency, public authorities are being required to reorganise streespace to facilitate social distancing and less polluting modes of transport.
-Because the available streetspace is scarce and fixed, the widths of pavements and carriageways are key parameters for re-designing streets with a health-oriented layout.
+Under the coronavirus emergency, public authorities are being required to reorganise streespace to facilitate social distancing and promote less polluting modes of transport.
+Because the available streetspace is scarce and fixed, the widths of pavements and carriageways are key parameters to consider for re-designing streets with a health-oriented layout.
 Pavement and carriageway widths can be queried from highly detailed built environment topographic data.
 However, the data structure limits its analysis to small urban areas being less useful for city-wide planning.
 The dataset on streetspace parameters presented here allow to conduct spatial analysis over large urban areas using free and open-source software.
-The examination of this dataset can offer valuable analytical capacity for developing new cycling and walking schemes and designing place-based streets.
+The examination of this dataset can offer valuable analytical capacity for designing and planning streets following principles of sustainable city development.

 ## Data accessibility